 Maritime Museum of San Diego

-A few blocks north of the USS Midway is the Maritime Museum of San Diego; a floating museum made up of nine ships and two submarines.
+A few blocks north of the USS Midway is the Maritime Museum of San Diego, a floating museum of nine ships and two submarines.

-I've never been on a submarine, so it was with great curiosity that I bought a ticket ($18 adults) and boarded the 300-foot Russian B-39 submarine which once carried a nuclear warhead as close to the US as Cuba during the Cold War.
+I've never been on a submarine, so it was with great curiosity that I bought a ticket ($18 for adults) and boarded the 300-foot Russian B-39 submarine, which once carried a nuclear warhead as close to the US as Cuba during the Cold War.

 The experience of crawling through the four large portholes of the diesel-electric sub was worth the price of admission alone.

-Seeing the bunk beds just feet from torpedos gives you a sense of the confined living space and how uncomfortable it must've been to spend weeks at a time down there.
+Seeing the bunk beds just feet from torpedos gives you a sense of the confined living space and how uncomfortable it must've been to spend weeks down there.

-I also toured the USS Dolphin, an American research submarine which was far less interesting, and the Star of India, the world's oldest active sailing ship (built in 1863).
+I also toured the USS Dolphin, an American research submarine far less interesting, and the Star of India, the world's oldest active sailing ship (built in 1863).